Image attribution: Still from Walt Disney's 1963 film The Sword in the Stone.

-In 1990 Peter Senge had just finished writing the manuscript that would become the celebrated management book, The Fifth Discipline, the Art and Practice of the Learning Organization .
+In 1990 Peter Senge finished writing the manuscript that would become the celebrated management book, The Fifth Discipline, the Art and Practice of the Learning Organization.
 All that remained for the MIT lecturer and systems scientist to do was find someone to write him a short preface.

 With this in mind, Senge wrote to Deming but with little hope of getting a reply.
 Aside from the fact that by this point Deming was long retired and almost 90 years old, as Senge put it, “I doubted that a letter with such a request from an unknown author, referring to a work with which Deming was unfamiliar, would get a favorable response.”

 Senge was wrong.
-Much to his surprise a few weeks later he received a letter from Deming.
-Senge hurriedly tore open the envelope and as a measure of the impact of Deming’s letter, after reading the one short paragraph it contained, Senge said, “I had to stop to catch my breath.”
+Much to his surprise a few weeks later he received an envelope from Deming.
+Senge hurriedly tore it open to discover a letter on which Deming had written one short paragraph.
+As a measure of the impact that paragraph had on Senge, after reading it, he said, “I had to stop to catch my breath.”
 Why?
-Because in that short paragraph Deming had delivered an assessment of the impact of his life’s work, and the unmistakable conclusion was that he had failed.
+Because in that one paragraph Deming had delivered an assessment of his life’s work, and the unmistakable conclusion was that in the final analysis, he had failed.
 Deming’s exact words were:

 “Our prevailing system of management has destroyed our people.
 People are born with intrinsic motivation, self-respect, dignity, curiosity to learn, joy in learning.
 The forces of destruction begin with toddlers—a prize for the best Halloween costume, grades in school, gold stars—and on up through the university.
 On the job, people, teams, and divisions are ranked, reward for the top, punishment for the bottom.
 Management by Objectives, quotas, incentive pay, business plans, put together separately, division by division, cause further loss, unknown and unknowable.”

-It was clear from Deming‘s damning assessment that in his twilight years, the god of systems theory had realized that systems were not enough.
-Deming realized that his project had been wrecked by the failure to place an equal emphasis on transforming the mindset of staff and managers, or in other words, the organizational culture.
+It was clear from Deming‘s damning assessment that in his twilight years the god of systems and process management had realized that his emphasis may have been misplaced.
+Deming realized that his project had been wrecked by the failure to place an equal emphasis on transforming the mindset of staff and managers, or in other words, the organization's culture.

 Synthesizing Deming and Drucker

-In contrast to Deming, who claimed that “a bad system will beat a good person every time”, Drucker confirmed his relative indifference to systems theory when he added, “The task of leadership is to create an alignment of strengths …making a system’s weaknesses irrelevant.”
-No surprise then, that famously for Drucker, “Culture eats strategy for breakfast.”
+In contrast to Deming, who claimed that “a bad system will beat a good person every time”, Drucker confirmed his relative indifference to systems when he added, “The task of leadership is to create an alignment of strengths …making a system’s weaknesses irrelevant.”
+No surprise then, that Drucker is remembered for saying, “Culture eats strategy for breakfast.”

 Going beyond Deming and Drucker

-But Grove was not content to simply synthesize the ideas of Deming and Drucker without evolving them.
-For example, in a move that would have appeased Drucker, Grove did not seek to replace or further complicate existing methodologies governing specific functions such as production, quality, or innovation.
+Grove was not content to simply synthesize the ideas of Deming and Drucker without evolving them.
+For example, in a move that would have appeased Drucker, Grove didn't seek to replace or further complicate existing methodologies governing different departments and processes such as production, quality, or innovation.

-Instead, Grove’s methodology worked as a kind of meta-alignment architecture, capable of aligning staff at all levels, projects, and whatever methodologies governing company functions were in vogue, with the priorities that flowed from the CEO’s vision.
+Instead, Grove’s methodology worked as a kind of alignment architecture, capable of aligning staff at all levels, projects, and whatever methodologies were being used across the organization with the business priorities that flowed from the CEO’s vision.